 What has your children’s reaction been to your running career?

 They are still too young to really understand what it is all about (Ciara is eight years old and Sophie is six) but they find it amusing when people ask for my autograph.
 The funny thing is that when they see my picture or something on TV, they say, “That’s Sonia O’Sullivan!” as though I were someone else.
-Ciara’s favourite athlete is Kelly Holmes.
+Ciara’s favorite athlete is Kelly Holmes.
 Recently, her dad told her: “Do you know, your mum used to regularly beat Kelly in races?”
 We had to show her TV footage to prove it.

 Has having children affected your attitudes to school sport?

-I’ve realised how important it is for schools to encourage children to participate, especially as some kids are not exposed to enthusiasm for sport and exercise at home.
+I’ve realized how important it is for schools to encourage children to participate, especially as some kids are not exposed to enthusiasm for sport and exercise at home.
 I obviously get more involved myself now, not just at my daughters’ school but in other schools too.
 For me, it’s not only about ‘giving something back’ to my sport – I enjoy watching the impact I can make on children, especially at primary school level.

 So many athletes choose not to run competitively once their elite career is over, yet you seem to really enjoy it.
 What makes you want to continue lining up at the start after so many years as a professional athlete?